aleksdimovski/probab_analyzer/README.md

 Static analyzer for computing program reliability

-# probab_analyzer --- Analyses Tool for Cocputing Program Reliability
+# probab_analyzer --- Analyses Tool for Computing Program Reliability

 This tool is a research prototype static analyzer designed for analyzing C programs.